slatedocs/slate/source/includes/_banks.md

 * [Get user authorization for existing accounts ](#bank-integrations-guide-get-user-authorization-for-existing-accounts) or  [sign up a new user via API](#bank-integrations-guide-sign-up-new-users-via-api)
 * [Get user tokens](#bank-integrations-guide-get-user-tokens)
 * [Create personal user profile](#bank-integrations-guide-create-personal-user-profile)
 * [Create business user profile](#bank-integrations-guide-create-business-user-profile) - this is an optional step only to be used if your bank is providing business customers access to TransferWise.
-Currently business onboarding still involves some manual step, we are working to fuly automate this.

 ### Transfer flow
 To create transfers on behalf of users you need these building blocks: